 The Housing Register Team will make an assessment of the application against this scheme.
 This process usually takes up to 21 working days.
 Once all information has been assessed, the Council will write to the applicant to confirm whether the applicant is eligible and qualifies to join the register.

 If the applicant is accepted onto the Register, the Council will confirm their application reference number and band.
 The date that the application will be effective from, will be the date at which all of the supporting documentation is received by the Council.
-This letter will also contain information to enable the applicant to access the Reigate & Banstead HomeChoice website to place bids on properties (subject to their band), and state the number of bedrooms they have been assessed as needing for the size of their household.
+This letter will also contain information to enable the applicant to access the Reigate & Banstead HomeChoice website to place bids on properties (subject to their band) and state the number of bedrooms they have been assessed as needing for the size of their household.

-If the applicant is considered to have sufficient income to take up shared ownership they will be directed to the following website www.helptobuyese.org.uk, where they can register their interest.
+If the applicant is considered to have sufficient income to take up shared ownership they will be directed to websites where they can search for available opportunities.